 When it comes to cosmetic sunscreens that you put on your skin, zinc oxide is one of the most effective in terms of protection from the rays that make it down to Earth while you're hanging out in the lineup.
 Check out our range of sun care products to ensure you stay protected while out in the lineup.

 Zinc oxide is the chemical compound ZnO, (zinc and oxygen) and it comes from a mineral.
 And that is exactly why zinc oxide is one of the best sunscreens for surfers.
-Mineral sunscreens are considered physical sunscreens, a heck of a lot different (and safer!) than chemical sunscreen.
+Mineral sunscreens are considered physical sunscreens, a heck of a lot different (and safer!) then chemical sunscreen.

 Mineral sunscreens simply block and deter the sun's rays to protect your skin; the right way to go about sun protection.
 Chemical sunscreens, on the other hand, absorb the sun's harmful rays while still on your skin.
 Not the best bet, I'd say.

 In the United States, the U.S. Food and Drug Administration actually deemed every type of sunscreen, other than zinc oxide and titanium dioxide, as not safe for your body, so in the end, you really don't have a choice if you're looking out for your well being and future self.
 And as the ocean lovers we are, these chemicals are reef safe and not known to promote coral bleaching.